Environment Element

 Tasks:

-1. Assess the feasibility of a county-wide park system as it relates to economic competitiveness.1) Work with regional entities to assess the need for recreational activities for different generations and those with disabilities throughout the County.
+1. Work with regional entities to assess the need for recreational activities for different generations and those with disabilities throughout the County.

 Basis: